-Rojo had regeneration delay obligations due on two cutblocks and free-growing obligations due on another two cutblocks during the audit period.
-No silviculture activities were conducted.
-Auditors examined all four of the cutblocks with obligations due.
+The licensee had regeneration delay obligations due on three cutblocks and free-growing obligations due on four cutblocks during the audit period.
+No silviculture activities were conducted during the audit period.
+Auditors examined all of the cutblocks with obligations due.